singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 ```
 We can think about this as a graph, where 2 is connected  to 3, 3 is connected  to 5, and 5 is connected to 2.
 A deadlock is represented  by a cycle.
 An edge  (w, v) exists in the graph if a process declares that it will request lock v immediately after lock w.
 For the earlier example, the following edges would exist in the graph: (1, 2),  (2, 3),  (3, 4),  (1, 3),  (3, 5),  (7, 5),  (5, 9),  (9,  2).The "owner" of the edge does not matter.

 This class will need a declare method, which threads and processes will use to declare what order they will request resources in.
-This declare method  will iterate through the declare order, adding each contig­ uous pair of elements (v, w) to the graph.
+This declare method  will iterate through the declare order, adding each contiguous pair of elements (v, w) to the graph.
 Afterwards, it will check to see if any cycles have been created.
 If any cycles have been created, it will backtrack, removing these edges from the graph, and then exit.

 We have one final component to discuss: how do we detect  a cycle?
-We can detect a cycle by doing a depth-first search through each c onnected component  (i.e., each connected  part of the graph).
+We can detect a cycle by doing a depth-first search through each connected component  (i.e., each connected  part of the graph).
 Complex algorithms exist to find all the connected  components  of a graph, but our work in this problem does not require this degree of complexity.

 We know that if a cycle was created, one of our new edges must be to blame.
-Thus, as long as our depth­ first search touches all of these edges at some point, then we know that we have fully searched for a cycle.
+Thus, as long as our depth-first search touches all of these edges at some point, then we know that we have fully searched for a cycle.

 The pseudocode for this special case cycle detection looks like this:
 ```